westerndigitalcorporation/zonedstorage.io/docs/getting-started/nullblk.md

 ## Creating a Zoned *null* Block Device &mdash; Simplest Case

-The simplest method for creating a *null_blk* emulated zoned block device is to specify `zoned=1` as an argument that follows the *modprobe **null_blk* command on the command line, as in the following
+The simplest way to create a *null_blk* emulated zoned block device is to specify `zoned=1` as an argument that follows the *modprobe **null_blk* command on the command line, as in the following
 example: